Miles Davis: 1968–1975: The electric period

-In 1972, composer-arranger Paul Buckmaster introduced Davis to the music of avant-garde composer Karlheinz Stockhausen, leading to a period of creative exploration.
+In 1972, composer-arranger Paul Buckmaster introduced Davis to the music of the avant-garde composer Karlheinz Stockhausen, leading to a period of creative exploration.
 Biographer J. K. Chambers wrote, "The effect of Davis' study of Stockhausen could not be repressed for long ...
 Davis' own 'space music' shows Stockhausen's influence compositionally."
-His recordings and performances during this period were described as "space music" by fans, Feather and Buckmaster, who described it as "a lot of mood changes—heavy, dark, intense—definitely space music".
+His recordings and performances during this period were described as "space music" by fans, Feather, and Buckmaster, who described it as "a lot of mood changes—heavy, dark, intense—definitely space music".
 The studio album On the Corner (1972) blended the influence of Stockhausen and Buckmaster with funk elements.
 Davis invited Buckmaster to New York City to oversee the writing and recording of the album with Macero.
 The album reached No. 1 on the Billboard jazz chart but peaked at No. 156 on the more heterogeneous Top 200 Albums chart.
-Davis felt that Columbia marketed it to the wrong audience.
-"The music was meant to be heard by young black people, but they just treated it like any other jazz album and advertised it that way, pushed it on the jazz radio stations.
+Davis felt that Columbia marketed it to the wrong audience: "The music was meant to be heard by young black people, but they just treated it like any other jazz album and advertised it that way, pushed it on the jazz radio stations.
 Young black kids don't listen to those stations; they listen to R&B stations and some rock stations."
 In October 1972, he broke his ankles in a car crash.
 He took painkillers and cocaine to cope with the pain.
 Looking back at his career after the incident, he wrote, "Everything started to blur."

 After recording On the Corner, he assembled a group with Henderson, Mtume, Carlos Garnett, guitarist Reggie Lucas, organist Lonnie Liston Smith, tabla player Badal Roy, sitarist Khalil Balakrishna and drummer Al Foster.
 In striking contrast to that of his previous lineups, the music emphasized rhythmic density and shifting textures instead of solos.
 This group was recorded live in 1972 for In Concert, but Davis found it unsatisfactory, leading him to drop the tabla and sitar and play organ himself.
 He also added guitarist Pete Cosey.
 The compilation studio album Big Fun contains four long improvisations recorded between 1969 and 1972.

 This was music that polarized audiences, provoking boos and walk-outs amid the ecstasy of others.
 The length, density, and unforgiving nature of it mocked those who said that Miles was interested only in being trendy and popular.
 Some have heard in this music the feel and shape of a musician's late work, an egoless music that precedes its creator's death.
 As Theodor Adorno said of the late Beethoven, the disappearance of the musician into the work is a bow to mortality.
 It was as if Miles were testifying to all that he had been witness to for the past thirty years, both terrifying and joyful.